Maria Josepha Amalia of Saxony: Queen of Spain

 King Ferdinand and Princess Maria married on 20 October 1819, in Madrid.
 Henceforth, Maria was known as the queen consort of Spain.
 Although the new queen was young, naive and inexperienced, the king fell in love with her because of her kind demeanour.

+This was the king's third marriage.
+His first wife had miscarried two pregnancies, while his second wife had given birth to one stillborn child and one daughter who died within a few months.
+Thus, the King was childless when he married Maria, and it was his ardent desire that this marriage be blessed with living sons.
+However, the marriage, which lasted ten years until her death, proved childless.

-After the king's two childless marriages, there was great pressure for the Bourbon dynasty in Spain to ensure that King Ferdinand VII had an heir.
-On the wedding night, Maria was terrified since she had been educated in a very religious environment, thus never being told anything about sexuality.
+According to a gleeful report by the French author Prosper Mérimée, on the wedding night Maria was terrified since she had been educated in a very religious environment, thus never being told anything about sexuality.
 After Ferdinand entered her chambers completely naked, she ran out of the room screaming in fear, which angered her husband.
 Maria returned to her chambers moments later, after some convincing from her sister-in-law Infanta Maria Francisca of Portugal, but she was so deeply terrified she urinated and defecated on herself just before intercourse, further angering Ferdinand and preventing the marriage from being consummated.

 After the failed wedding night, Maria refused to sleep with the king for a long time.
 It took a personal letter sent by Pope Pius VII in order to convince the queen that sexual relations between spouses were not contrary to the morality of Catholicism.
 She finally agreed to share the bed with her husband and consummate the marriage, on the condition that they both pray before carrying out the sexual act, which he accepted without objection.

 Nevertheless, the marriage remained childless and Maria Josepha Amalia withdrew from public life, with long stays in the Palace of Aranjuez, in La Granja de San Ildefonso and the Royal Palace of Riofrio.

 She died as a result of fevers on 18 May 1829 in Aranjuez, leaving her husband heartbroken, and was buried in El Escorial.
 Her husband remarried for the fourth time to Maria Christina of the Two Sicilies who eventually gave birth to the future Queen Isabella II of Spain.